fbpx

 falls-prevention

 Practitioners should screen all adults over the age of 65 for both osteoporosis risk and fall risk.
-In particular:

 • Be honest with your doctor about any falls or injuries sustained from falling; your risk for falling and subsequent injury increases substantially after each fall.